SzarR/szarr.github.io/content/authors/admin/_index.md

     url: https://www.unum.com

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a people analytics expert bridging the gap between research and practice.

 # Interests to show in About widget
 interests:
   - Natural Language Processing
   - Programming in R
   - People/Workforce Analytics
+  - Data Visualization

 # Education to show in About widget
 education: